zv9games/zv9.Aetherion/README.md

 ║    git clone https://github.com/zv9/aetherionengine.git                	║
 ║                                                                          	║
 ║ 2.
 Build it:                                                            	║
-║    cargo build --release                                               	║
+║    cargo build //arguments subject to interpretation                     	║ ║                                                                          	║
-║                                                                          	║
 ║ 3.
-Link the .so/.dll/.dylib in Godot.                                  	║
-║                                                                          	║
-║ 4.
-Add rust exposed nodes and call methods                               	║ ║                                                                          	║
+Link the .dll to your engine, whatever.extension for Godot for example.║ ║    Cradles for other engines are on the future feature list.              ║ ║                                                                           ║ ║ 4.
+Add the rust exposed nodes and call API methods and functions.         ║ ║                                                                          	║ ╠═══════════════════════════════════════════════════════════════════════════╣ ║ 📦 MODULES                                                         	    ║
-╠═══════════════════════════════════════════════════════════════════════════╣
-║ 📦 MODULES                                                         	    ║
 ║          																	║
 ║ Legend:                                                                   ║
 ║ ├── Directory	                                                            ║
 ║ │   Subdirectory															║
 ║ └── File                                                                  ║
 ║          																	║